 Scheduling class meetings, homework, assignments, projects, and more is crucial to staying organized.
 Use a planner to keep track of deadlines, dates, and times so you do not forget anything important.
 Check your class syllabus for key dates and plan out time for reviewing your coursework.

 Focus on the most important parts of your class notes by condensing the material and underlining or highlighting keywords and concepts.
 Not a fan of traditional written notes?
 Try reformatting them into charts, diagrams, mind maps, or outlines to create visuals that can help you make sense of complex concepts.

 10. Find a Tutor

 Tutors are available on most college campuses and are typically fellow students who specialize in or excel at a given topic.
-If you are a student at a Shorelight partner university, talk to your Student Service Advisor about our special academic support services for international students.
-Tutors are available in all subjects, and we offer ESL practice, too.
+If you are a student at a Shorelight university, talk to your Student Service Advisor about our special academic support services for international students including course tutoring, English as a Second Language (ESL) support, and more.

 11. Focus on Understanding

 Memorizing means finding ways to remember and repeat facts.
-Understanding goes a little deeper, and means you can apply new knowledge to various scenarios and know how it relates to other concepts.
+Understanding goes a little deeper and refers to how well you can apply new knowledge to various scenarios and know how it relates to other concepts.
 College exams often test understanding, not just memorization.

 12. Attend the Review Session

 If your professor or teacher assistant is offering a pre-test review session before finals week, make sure to attend.
 This is where you can learn important information on the format of the exam and what may be covered in the questions, as well as key topics to focus on during your studies.